-Kohn, Kohn & Colapinto Has A Proven Track Record Assisting Whistleblowers With Medical Fraud Claims
+Kohn, Kohn & Colapinto Has A Proven Track Record Assisting Whistleblowers With Medicare Fraud Claims

 Kohn, Kohn & Colapinto successfully represented whistleblower Daniel Richardson against his employer, Bristol-Myers Squibb.

 The corporation was accused of illegally marketing drugs and, as a result, caused an increase in Medicare and Medicaid costs paid for by taxpayers.
 KKC represented Mr. Richardson in a qui tam fraud action